Nine years ago, my family was hit with a life-altering diagnosis: autism.

 Vacations and holidays would both prove to be times of frustration for her.
 Hannah was also provided with sensory diets for her sensory processing disorder.
 I continued trying to participate in “Hannah’s World” to try to pull her into ours.
 Over time, she slowly shifted, working her way into our reality.

-Now finishing her fifth-grade year, Hannah has continued to gain more independence throughout her elementary years.
+Now finishing her seventh-grade year, Hannah has continued to gain more independence throughout her school years.
 She still has her weaknesses (socialization, receptive and expressive language, eating, verbal lists, and anxiety), but, more importantly, she has her strengths (memory, art, writing, love for animals/nature, courage, aptitude, and loyalty).
 Before the new DSM-V manual, she was re-identified as having Asperger’s syndrome; however, now the manual has removed Asperger’s syndrome and replaced with autism only.

 Along our journey I have had many epiphanies.